fujahgabriel/mobilenumbervalidator-cli/README.md

 ##### Validate numbers in a CSV file

-Pass a file with a phone number per-line.
+Pass csv file with a mobile number per line.

 ```bash
 $ php mobilenumbervalidator-cli validate:number ./path/to/file --file